Realistic-Uba/alx-system_engineering-devops/0x00-shell_basics/README.md

-I am completing the task as instructed
+This is the second task